NearHuscarl/sede-auth/README.md

 Execute the query.
 It has 3 parameters:
 * `:siteId`: The ID of the site. `1` for Stackoverflow.
 See the full list of all site IDs [here](https://data.stackexchange.com/sites).
 * `:queryId`: ID of the query.
 * `:revisionId`: ID of the query revision.
-Think of it like a commit hash in the git history.
+Think of it like a commit hash in git history.

 **Headers**